-- 1. In cases which also involve an allegation of abuse against a staff member, see Part four of this guidance. - 2.
-Early help means providing support as soon as a problem emerges at any point in a child's life.
+- (1) In cases which also involve an allegation of abuse against a staff member, see Part Four of this guidance. - (2) Early help means providing support as soon as a problem emerges at any point in a child's life.
 Where a child would benefit from co-ordinated early help, an early help inter-agency assessment should be arranged.
-Chapter one of Working together to safeguard children provides detailed guidance on the early help process. - 3.
-Under the Children Act 1989, local authorities are required to provide services for children in need for the purposes of safeguarding and promoting their welfare.
-This can include s17 assessments of children in need and s47 assessments of children at risk of significant harm.
-Full details are in Chapter one of Working together to safeguard children. - 4.
-This could include applying for an Emergency Protection Order (EPO).
+Chapter one of Working together to safeguard children provides detailed guidance on the early help process. - (3) Referrals should follow the local authority's referral process.
+Chapter one of Working together to safeguard children. - (4) Under the Children Act 1989, local authorities are required to provide services for children in need for the purposes of safeguarding and promoting their welfare.
+This can include section 17 assessments of children in need and section 47 assessments of children at risk of significant harm.
+Full details are in Chapter One of Working together to safeguard children. - (5) This could include applying for an Emergency Protection Order (EPO).